craigbarnes/dte/docs/dterc.md

 `-t`
 :   Like `-s`, but with the additional behavior of moving back and forth
     between the two positions

+`-r`
+:   Like `-t`, but always moving to column 1 first, unless already there

 ### **eol** [**-c**|**-l**]